nkbooth/cowGoesMooDiscordBot/README.md

 ![Cow Goes Moo Banner](CowGoesMooBanner.jpg)
 # Cow Goes Moo Discord Bot
 This is just a silly Discord bot.
-It reads each message in each channel that is visible adn draws a random number.
+It reads each message in each channel that is visible and draws a random number.
 If the number is divisible by 2046, the bot will echo the user message into the same channel via cowsay.

 ![Cow Goes Moo is the best!](CowGoesMooIsTheBest.png)

 # Details
 ## Environment Variables
-* MOOBOTADMIN - the Discord bot token
+* **MOOBOTADMIN** - _the Discord bot token_
-* MOOBOTTOKEN - the Discord UID of the admin.
-This user is allowed to use `ping` and `list servers`
+* **MOOBOTTOKEN** - _the Discord UID of the admin.
+This user is allowed to use `ping` and `list servers`_
-* MOOBOTLOGOURL - URL to the image to use as the logo image in embeds
+* **MOOBOTLOGOURL** - _URL to the image to use as the logo image in embeds_

 ## Admin Commands
 * `ping` - answers with Pong